2021 rank: 11

-West Highland continues to be hugely popular, but growth slowed a bit over the past year, with average home sale prices rising “just” seven percent.
-(Read that “just” with a side of sarcasm, as seven percent growth is considered minimal in Denver’s wild market.)
-Defined by its Craftsman bungalows, Victorians, and modern scrapes, West Highland is a residential enclave.
-It feels more like a locals’ neighborhood: It’s not quite as trendy as Highland, its sister neighborhood to the east, or Berkeley to the north, but it’s equally well outfitted.
-West Highland is home to two well-ranked schools, two convenient bike lanes (on West 29th and 35th avenues), a convenient grocery store, and the bustling Highlands Square.
+West Highland continues to be hugely popular, but growth in terms of housing prices has slowed a bit in recent years, hovering right around seven percent (in this market, that’s incredibly low).
+The residential enclave—defined by its Craftsman bungalows, Victorians, and modern scrapes—feels like a locals’ neighborhood.
+It’s not quite as trendy as Highland, its sister ’hood to the east, or Berkeley to the north, but it’s equally well outfitted.
+West Highland is home to two well-ranked schools (Edison Elementary and Rocky Mountain Prep Berkeley), two convenient bike lanes (on West 29th and 35th avenues), a large grocery store, and the bustling Highlands Square.

-West Highland leans younger, with a median age of 37.3 years old.
-It’s an educated community: 67 percent of the adult (25 and older) population holds a bachelor’s degree or higher.
-Seventy-five percent of neighborhood commuters report the trip takes 15 to 45 minutes.
-When it comes to housing, 64 percent of all units are owner-occupied.
-More neighborhood households are singles versus families.
-The average household income is $104,564.
+The median age of West Highland residents is 36.7 years old.
+It’s an educated community, with 62 percent of the adult (25 and older) population holding bachelor’s degrees or higher.
+When it comes to housing, 67 percent of all units are owner-occupied.
+Less than half of neighborhood households are families.
+The average household income is $84,778.

 Eat & Drink

 Highlands Square is the nucleus of commerce here.
-It’s where you’ll find a number of bars and a diverse array of cuisines; among our favorites are El Camino Tavern (Mexican), Himchuli Indian & Nepali Cuisine, Sushi Hai (Japanese), and Salt & Grinder (sandwiches).
-There are also myriad ways to support artisan purveyors, from the Sunday farmers’ market in the summer to Mondo Vino wine store, Bakery Four (which is relocating nearby this summer), and 47-year-old Seafood Landing fish market.
+It’s where you’ll find a number of bars and a diverse array of cuisines, including El Camino Tavern (Mexican), Fire on the Mountain (chicken wings), Beau Thai, and Detroit-style Blue Pan Pizza.
+There are also myriad ways to support artisan purveyors, from the Sunday farmers’ market in the summer to St. Kilian’s Cheese Shop and Market to 48-year-old Seafood Landing fish market.

-Joy Fill is a sustainable store where you can refill household cleaners and personal care products—and find a variety of eco-friendly products.
+Joy Fill is a sustainable store where you can refill household cleaners and personal care products and find a variety of eco-friendly items.

 Sloan’s Lake Park is nearby, but there are plenty of fitness studios within walking distance, too.
-Choose between spin (Epic Ryde, Rush Cycle), boot camp (Orangetheory Fitness), barre (Barre 3, Pure Barre), and aerial fitness (Air).
-Nurture—a “wellcare marketplace”—hosts a wide variety of workout classes and is home to a number of wellness businesses, such as acupuncture and massage, and a healthy cafe.
+Choose between spin (Rush Cycle), boot camp (Orangetheory Fitness, F45 Training), barre (Barre3, Pure Barre), and aerial fitness (Air).
+Nurture—a “wellcare marketplace”—hosts a wide variety of workout classes and is home to a number of wellness businesses, such as acupuncture and massage, and a health-focused cafe.
 Got kids?
 Let them expend their energy at Ta Da Gymnastic Studio.